Options Analytics

 IV Smile

-Explore the implied volatility surface by analyzing both the smile shape and the evolution of ATM volatility across expirations.
+Explore the implied volatility surface by analyzing both the smile shape, the evolution of ATM volatility across expirations, and the term structure of market skew.

 Understanding Implied Volatility (IV)